Caroline Buckee: Can Mobile-phone Data Help Control the Spread of the Coronavirus?

 Caroline Buckee: Thank you so much for having me.

 This episode of Ask a Harvard Professor was hosted by Jonathan Shaw and the season is produced by Jacob Sweet and Niko Yaitanes.
 Our theme music was created by Louis Weeks.
 This third season is sponsored by the Harvard University Employees Credit Union and supported by voluntary donations from listeners like you.
 To support the podcast, visit harvardmagazine.com/supportpodcast.
 If you enjoyed this episode, please consider rating and reviewing us on Apple Podcasts.
-Contact us with questions at [email protected].
+Contact us with questions at harvard_magazine@harvard.edu.